|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 Following on the popularity of Tannenberg postcards, German publishers were quick to produce many more cards depicting the fighting at the Masurian Lakes as well.
 Lacking concrete information on the battle, it was usually depicted in generic terms making generous use of swampy terrain and retreating Russians.
 While specifics were sometimes shown, this formula would remain common for the remainder of the War.
 While many believed that these great German victories over the Russians would soon bring the fighting there to an end, it was far from the case.
 Between Tannenberg and the First Battle of the Masurian Lakes, Russia had lost most of its best troops before the War had barely begun.
 This disaster would hamper further Russian operations for the rest of the War but it did not come close to delivering a knock out blow.
 The nature of warfare itself had changed.
 It was now being fought at such a large scale that no single battle would bring about conclusive results.

-To pre-empt any Russian advance into Austria-Hungry, General Conrad launched his own double prong offensive from Galicia in late August against Russian Poland and into the Ukraine.
+To pre-empt any Russian advance into Austria-Hungry, General Conrad von Hötzendorf launched his own double prong offensive from Galicia in late August against Russian Poland and into the Ukraine.
 The Austro-Hungarian army in the north drove back the unprepared Russians at the Battle of Krasnik, which was soon followed by another victory at Komarov.
-By the time their army to the south met the Russians at Gnila Lipa they were met with more resistance and were thrown back after a disastrous defeat.
+The Russians however began to mobilize more rapidly than anticipated and offer greater resistance.
+By the time Conrad’s army to the south met the Russians at Gnila Lipa they were thrown back after a disastrous defeat.
 With the Russians now pressing forward, the Austrians fell back and formed a defensive line anchored between their fortified cities of Lemberg, Przemysl, and Cracow.

 Even though Austria eventually used the War to expand their empire in Galicia, this was never their aim.
 They had hoped that Germany’s threats would have kept Russia at bay so that they could concentrate on conducting military campaigns against Serbia.
 This two front War, and latter three when Italy joined in, drained resources much faster than anticipated.
 Even when some success was achieved on one battlefront, problems elsewhere usually prevented a successful followed through.
 Ambitions had clouded their true abilities, and they might have won a war in the Balkans, they were not ready to fight a wider protracted war.

-While Conrad tried to regain the initiative, the Russians had mobilized faster than he expected and were finally out maneuvering him.
+While Conrad tried to regain the initiative, the larger Russian army was finally out maneuvering him, exploiting gaps in his line.
 By the end of September Conrad ordered a general withdrawal allowing the Russians to secure all of Galicia.
-The Russians who had been moving forward slowly now picked up the pursuit and pushed the thinly spread out Austrians further into the Carpathian Mountains.
+This failed campaign that inflicted severe casualties on the Austro-Hungarian Imperial Army (k.u.k.) is sometimes referred to as the Battles of Lemberg.
+The Russians who had been moving forward slowly now picked up the pursuit and pushed the thinly spread out Austrians into the Carpathian Mountains.

 Lying in the lowlands at the head of the mountain passes into the Carpathians, the city of Przemysl had always been an important trade center.
 The Austrians began fortifying it during the Crimean War until it had become one of the largest fortresses in Europe by 1914.
-As Russian armies advanced through Galicia, they occupied Lemberg but were unable to take Przemysl by storm so they left a besieging force behind while the main army pushed onwards.
+As Russian armies advanced through Galicia, they occupied the fortified city of Lemberg but were unable to take Przemysl by storm, so they left a besieging force behind while the main army pushed onwards.
 The garrisons heroic defense then became the subject of Austro-Hungarian postcards.

 The geography of Russian Poland was that of a huge salient whose occupants could be cut off from Russia by a strong German trust down from East Prussia or by an Austro-Hungarian advance up from Galicia.
 For this reason the Russians left it lightly defended while the Central Powers did not have enough troops to exploit this weakness.
 Instead of abandoning the salient, Russia opted to securing its flanks by going on the offensive on both fronts.
 This move failed in East Prussia but the precipitous Austro-Hungarian retreat from Galicia had opened up a whole range of possible moves to the south.
 Fearful that a Russian offensive could now be launched into Silesia, the Germans acted as soon as a new army was assembled.
 Ignorant of the Russian buildup, General Hindenburg tried to exploit the weak Polish border by driving down the Vistula to take Warsaw but this major offensive was met with much heavier resistance than expected.
 Fighting swayed back and forth until the Germans were forced to withdraw.